 College Park Family Care is pleased to have a Nutrition Services Department to complement our primary care services.
-Nutrition plays a foundational role in the prevention and treatment of many of the common conditions and chronic diseases that are seen in a primary care setting.
+Nutrition plays a foundational role in the prevention and treatment of many of the common conditions and chronic diseases that are seen in a primary care setting, including the prevention of diabetes and heart disease.
 College Park Family Care providers believe the healthcare system should put an emphasis on nutrition when treating and managing chronic diseases.
-To provide dietary intervention, our well trained dietitian’s are available at all 7 of the College Park Family Care locations for easy patient access.
+To provide dietary intervention, our well trained dietitian’s are available at all 8 of the College Park Family Care locations for easy patient access.

 Conditions we treat